shreyahavaldar/shreyahavaldar.github.io/_pages/about.md

 Previously, I attended the University of Southern California (Fight On!!) where I received a B.S. in Computer Science and Applied Mathematics.
 During my time at USC, I worked with Morteza Dehghani at the [Morality and Language Lab](https://www.mola-lab.org/) (formerly the Computational Social Science Lab).

 My work is focused on explainability within multilingual NLP and understanding how cultural dimensions are reflected in language.
 I am interested in creating culturally-aware explanation methods for multilingual models as well as using large language models as a tool to empirically investigate cultural differences.
-My work is suported by the NSF Graduate Research Fellowship Program.
+My research is supported by the NSF Graduate Research Fellowship Program.

 I am currently working on:
  - Explaining multicultural differences in politeness by analyzing conversations between Wikipedia editors from different countries